-- 102. The Conservation Groups incorporate by reference the allegations of paragraphs 1-101 as if set forth in full. - 103.
-Until on or about February 6, 2014, USFWS interpreted the take exceptions of the red wolf rule consistent with USFWS Guidelines and the explanation accompanying the 1995 Rule Revision, so that USFWS did not authorize private take of non-problem or non-offending wolves. - 104.
-Previously, USFWS interpreted the provisions of 50 C.F.R. § 17.84(c)(4)(v) to apply only to wolves considered to be "problem" or "offending" wolves. - 105.
-USFWS has now significantly reinterpreted 50 C.F.R. § 17.84(c)(4)(v) to authorize the private lethal take of non-problem, non-offending wolves. - 106.
-USFWS has also significantly reinterpreted 50 C.F.R. § 17.84(c)(4)(v) to authorize the private lethal take of red wolves without first attempting to capture and remove such animals from private land. - 107.
-Such an interpretation and application of 50 C.F.R. § 17.84(c)(4)(v) fail to "provide for the conservation" of the red wolf population, in violation the requirements of Section 4(d) of the ESA, 16 U.S.C. § 1533(d).
+- 121. The Conservation Groups incorporate by reference the allegations of paragraphs 1-120 as if set forth in full. - 122.
+Until on or about February 6, 2014, USFWS interpreted the take exceptions of the red wolf rule consistent with USFWS Guidelines and the explanation accompanying the 1995 Rule Revision, so that USFWS did not authorize private take of non-problem or non-offending wolves. - 123.
+USFWS has now significantly reinterpreted 50 C.F.R. § 17.84(c) to authorize the take of non-problem, non-offending wolves. - 124.
+USFWS has significantly reinterpreted 50 C.F.R. § 17.84(c)(4)(v) to authorize the private take of red wolves without first attempting to capture and remove such animals from private land. - 125.
+USFWS has also substantially changed its implementation of 50 C.F.R. § 17.84(c)(10), which requires that red wolves be released back into the wild "as soon as possible unless physical or behavioral problems make it necessary to return the animals to a captive-breeding facility." - 126.
+Upon information and belief, wolves are being held for long periods of time before being released, which may impact the fitness of these individuals for the wild, disrupt pack dynamics, and reduce survival chances of these captured wolves. - 127.
+Upon information and belief, USFWS is categorizing wolves as "behavioral problems" on the basis of their inhabiting and returning to private lands to justify the agency's failure to release the wolves back into the wild in a timely manner.

+128. Such interpretations and application of the red wolf rule codified at 50 C.F.R. § 1784(c), including 50 C.F.R. § 17.84(c)(4)(v) and § 17.84(c)(10), fail to "provide for the conservation" of the red wolf population, in violation the requirements of Section 4(d) of the ESA, 16 U.S.C. § 1533(d).